antoine-germain/antoine-germain.github.io/content/_index.md

 I am a E.G. de Barsy Research Fellow at the [F.R.S-F.N.R.S.](https://www.frs-fnrs.be/en/le-fnrs/missions-du-fnrs) and a PhD candidate in economics at CORE/[LIDAM](https://uclouvain.be/en/research-institutes/lidam), UCLouvain.
-I am also part of the [European Doctoral Program in Economics](https://uclouvain.be/en/research-institutes/lidam/core/edp.html).
+I am also part of the [European Doctoral Program in Economics](https://uclouvain.be/en/research-institutes/lidam/core/edp.html) and visited the [London School of Economics](https://www.lse.ac.uk/economics) in Spring 2023

 My supervisor is [François Maniquet](https://scholar.google.be/citations?user=cQR8M6IAAAAJ&hl=fr).

-**During Spring 2023, I'll be visiting the [London School of Economics](https://www.lse.ac.uk/economics).
+**During Fall 2023, I'll be visiting [IRLE](https://irle.berkeley.edu/) at the [University of California, Berkeley](https://www.econ.berkeley.edu/).
 Hit me up if you're around!**

 My research focuses on public and welfare economics.
 I'm interested in normative issues related to redistribution policies.